knative-extensions/reconciler-test/README.md

 Features have several phases that can be registered, each phase is executed in order, but there are no order guarantees in phases that are equal.
-If struct ordering is reauired it is recommended to break that into an independent feature that is tested on an environment in order required.
+If struct ordering is required it is recommended to break that into an independent feature that is tested on an environment in order required.

 Features have 4 phases (timing) on which steps can be composed: Setup,